glennyabellana/wp-automate-workflow/README.md

 **Build task**

-Build the production-ready files in the `dist` folder.
+Build a distributable theme files in the `dist` folder.
 Will have compressed and uncompressed version.

 Run:
 ```bash